CRITICS & AUDIENCES ARE CHEERING FOR JOE

 Antonio T J Johnson has worked in three productions at Lambs Players.
 South Pacific, The Fantastiks, and Glory Man.
 Antonio has been an award winning Actor, Singer, songwriter, Director, and producer for over thirty years in San Diego.
 Antonio is currently working on a number of writing projects.

-John Rosen is happy to be back performing at Lamb’s Players with so many good friends.
-Lamb’s: Pete ‘n Keely, Joe Vs. The Volcano, Guys & Dolls, The Music Man, Harvey, The Fantasticks, Room Service, The Winslow Boy, American Rhythm and Charley’s Aunt.
-REGIONAL: A Catered Affair and The Constant Wife for The Old Globe; LOCAL: Ella and A Funny Thing Happened on the Way to the Forum for San Diego Rep; Musical Comedy Murders of 1940 and To Forgive, Divine for North Coast Rep; Bunbury, The Long Christmas Ride Home, and Looking for Normal for Diversionary; and other shows in the distant past for Sledgehammer, Bowery, and Gaslamp Quarter Theatres.
+John is happy to be back performing at Lamb’s Players in this fine production!
+LAMB'S: Big Fish, Shadowlands, Beau Jest, Dinner with Marlene, The Nerd, Festival of Christmas 2015, OZ, West Side Story, You Can't Take it With You, Fiddler on the Roof, Around the World in 80 Days, Joe vs the Volcano, Guys & Dolls, The Music Man, Harvey, The Fantasticks, Room Service, The Winslow Boy, American Rhythm and Charley’s Aunt.
+REGIONAL: A Catered Affair and The Constant Wife for The Old Globe.
+LOCAL: Old Jews Telling Jokes, Ella, and A Funny Thing Happened on the Way to the Forum for San Diego Rep; Musical Comedy Murders of 1940 and To Forgive Divine for North Coast Rep; Bunbury, The Long Christmas Ride Home, and Looking for Normal for Diversionary; and other shows in the too distant past for Sledgehammer, Bowery, and Gaslamp Quarter Theatres.
+Room Service, The Winslow Boy, American Rhythm and Charley’s Aunt.
+REGIONAL: A Catered Affair and The Constant Wife for The Old Globe.
+LOCAL: Old Jews Telling Jokes, Ella, and A Funny Thing Happened on the Way to the Forum for San Diego Rep; Musical Comedy Murders of 1940 and To Forgive Divine for North Coast Rep; Bunbury, The Long Christmas Ride Home, and Looking for Normal for Diversionary; and other shows in the too distant past for Sledgehammer, Bowery, and Gaslamp Quarter Theatres.

-recently played drums for mixtape, Godspell and Boomers at the Horton Grand Theatre.
-His past LPT performance credits also include Quilters, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Godspell, My Fair Lady and South Pacific.
+David is excited to be returning to Lamb’s Players for Big Fish.
+His past LPT performance credits include Mixtape, Quilters, Festival of Christmas, Guys and Dolls, The Fantasticks, American Rhythm, Hello Dolly!, 1776, Into the Woods, Godspell, My Fair Lady and South Pacific.
 In addition, David performs regularly with the North Coast Repertory Theatre, San Diego Repertory Theatre and Cygnet Theatre and has been heard in past performances with the Theatre in Old Town, Moonlight Stage Productions, J*Company, and CCT.
-David holds a Bachelor’s degree in percussion performance from San Diego State University and is currently a faculty member with the New Youth Orchestra as the organization’s resident percussion instructor.
-David is extremely proud to be an Associate Artist with LPT.
+David holds a Bachelor’s degree in percussion performance from San Diego State University and is currently a faculty member with The New Youth Orchestra as the head of percussion studies.
+Outside of performing, David runs a successful photography business.
+He is extremely proud to be an Associate Artist with LPT.

 has freelanced as an audio engineer for the last decade working both locally and nationally.
 Engineering credits include shows at La Jolla Playhouse, Cygnet, Lamb's Players Theatre, and various projects in New York including New York's Musical Theatre Festival (NYMF).
 In the past few years her employment has expanded to design and assistant design work.
 Broadway assistant credits include Memphis, Guys & Dolls (2009), and The Farnsworth Invention.
 Regional assistant credits include Hands on a Hardbody, Limelight, Zhivago (La Jolla Playhouse); and Wonderland (Tampa Bay Performing Arts Center and The Alley Theatre).
 She is thrilled to have the opportunity to design at Lamb's and is very grateful that God has blessed her with amazing opportunities and supportive family and friends.